-Manager Hint 2.3: Summary: structural properties of backup Backup is asymmetrical.
-It involves two non-exchangable roles / locations, application location vs backup location.
-Confusion of these roles, or triggering an unnecessary restore is a risk for data integrity.
-Conversely, having no reasonable backup at all is an even higher risk.
-Backup is a Theoretically, a restore operation could be designed more or less idempotent.
+3Theoretically, a restore operation could be designed more or less idempotent.
 So only some missing data would be restored, all else would typically remain unchanged.
-However, this may violate the semantics of several applications, e.g. violate the referential integrity of certain databases, and/or may leave back some would be restored, an else would typically remain unchanged.
 However, this may violate the semantics of several applications, e.g. violate the referential integrity of certain databases, and/or may leave back some "unknown" and/or "outdated" data, potentially even in huge masses.
 Example: in Shared Hosting Linux, some old PHP session cookies residing in home directories might be restored, potentially even violating some security rules.
 When run regularly via cron jobs, the storage space may be flooded in the long term with more or less "useless" data and/or inodes, e.g. exceeding the user quota.